frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 This year, we celebrate 100 years of the arrival of the Loreto Sisters in Kenya, who were to bring about such an enormous transformation in education in this country, particularly in the education of women.
 They started the first school for African girls in the whole of East Africa in 1936, a glorious moment with enormous consequences.

-Pope John Paul says, "The glory and splendor of the present period of Africa\'s evangelization are illustrated in a truly admirable way by the saints whom modern Africa has given to the Church.
+Pope John Paul says, "The glory and splendor of the present period of Africa\'s evangelization are illustrated in a truly admirable way by the saints whom modern Africa has given to the Church."

 Paul VI specifically talked about the Uganda martyrs.
 He said: 'They add a new page to that list of victorious men and women that we call the martyrology, in which we find the most magnificent as well as the most tragic stories."

 It's good that we come to know the stories of the African martyrs or other African saints, St. Bakhita, and the ones that are ongoing, that are coming up.